Press / Newsroom

 Publication Database of the Fraunhofer-Gesellschaft

-Articles, conference contributions, research reports, studies, patents or utility models: Fraunhofer-Publica documents the publications and patents that result from the research activities of the Fraunhofer institutes.
+Articles, conference contributions, research reports, studies, patents: Fraunhofer-Publica documents the publications and patents that result from the research activities of the Fraunhofer institutes.